mthsfrts/Socket/TCP - Chat/readme.md

 ---
 ### Libraries
-#### PS: All libraries are native in python.

 #### Require :
 * socket
 * threading
+* pickle

 #### Optional:
-* pickle
 * time

+*Time lib could be used for enhance the user experience*

 ---
-### Communication Protocol :
+### Communication Protocols :

-* The messages will be sent as a bytes.
+* All messages are transferred to string and serialized.

-* The encoded protocol used in this project is UTF-8.
+* The Serialization is handled by PICKLE.

 ---
 ### User Commands :